VirtualFree function (memoryapi.h)

 If the dwFreeType parameter is MEM_DECOMMIT, the function decommits all memory pages that contain one or more bytes in the range from the lpAddress parameter to

 The type of free operation.
-This parameter can be one of the following values.
+This parameter must be one of the following values.

 Decommits the specified region of committed pages.
 After the operation, the pages are in the reserved state.